-115 Hands-On Chemistry for Children
+CHE 115 Hands-On Chemistry for Children 3

-A skills course designed for the education major or youth worker who will develop and lead hands-on chemistry activities at the elementary school level.
-Understanding and communicating basic and practical chemical ideas with a constructivist approach will be stressed.
-Students are encouraged to perform field work in under-served minority communities.
+A skills course designed for the education major or youth worker to develop and lead hands-on chemistry activities at the elementary school level.
+Understanding and communicating basic and practical chemical ideas within a constructivist approach is stressed.
+Students perform field work in under-served urban communities.
 Offered fall in alternate years.

-121 General Chemistry I

-Intensive introduction to the composition of matter, models for atomic structure and bonding, periodicity of elements, stoichiometry, states of matter, solutions and organic chemistry.
+CHE 121 General Chemistry I 3 Intensive introduction to the composition of matter, models for atomic structure and bonding, periodicity of elements, stoichiometry, states of matter, solutions and organic chemistry.
 Prerequisites: a high school background in chemistry with a grade of B- or better or minimum grade of C in CHE 111.
 Recommended Math SAT of 500.
 Three hours lecture.
 CHE 123 must be taken concurrently.
 For science majors.